mattermost/docs/source/administration/migrating.rst

 * The Markdown subset used by Slack's Posts 2.0 feature announced on September 28, 2015 is not yet supported.

-* Direct Message and Private Channels cannot be imported.
+* Direct Messages and Private Channels cannot be imported.
 Slack does not include these messages when generating the export archive.

 * If the handle of an imported Slack channel is the same handle as a deleted Mattermost channel, then a random handle is generated for the imported Slack channel.